TRIPHASE CT ABDOMEN

 FAQs

-How long will the results take?
+How long does the full test take?

 What happens after the scan?